University of Wisconsin, Madison

 Demonstrate academic excellence while selflessly fostering community involvement including through mentorship, volunteerism, and leadership

-Describe how you are working hard to achieve your dreams of becoming an investment banker, despite any personal barriers that you have had to overcome
+Describe how you are working hard to achieve your dreams (preferable but not a requirement of becoming an investment banker), despite any personal barriers that you have had to overcome

 Explain how you emulate Tommy’s resilient spirit and have had to demonstrate courage while overcoming adversity in your life